evsny24/Bloons-Tower-Defense-6-Macro/README.md

 - default cursor size also for consistency

 # INSTRUCTIONS
+- Click on the blue "Code" button and download zip.
+Extract the folder.
 - Load game and navigate to menu screen (where you can click play, choose hero, see achievements, etc.)
 - Run Start_Script.ahk
 - Stop the script that is playing the game by pressing "=" a few times